civican/legisinfo/44-1/bills/C-275/bill_text.md

       **(1.1)** Every individual who contravenes section 9.1 is guilty of

-        an offence punishable on summary conviction and liable to a fine not exceeding **twenty-five** thousand dollars or to imprisonment for a term not exceeding **three** months, or to both; or
+        an offence punishable on summary conviction and liable to a fine not exceeding twenty-five thousand dollars or to imprisonment for a term not exceeding three months, or to both; or

-        an indictable offence and liable to a fine not exceeding **one** hundred thousand dollars or to imprisonment for a term not exceeding **one year**, or to both.
+        an indictable offence and liable to a fine not exceeding one hundred thousand dollars or to imprisonment for a term not exceeding one year, or to both.

       **(1.2)** Every person, other than an individual, that contravenes section 9.1 is guilty of